jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 ```

 The `crypto_sign_final_verify()` function verifies that `sig` is a valid
-signature for the message whose content has been previously supplied using
+signature using the public key `pk` for the message whose content has been previously supplied using
-`crypto_update()`, using the public key `pk`.
+`crypto_update()`.

 ## Extracting the seed and the public key from the secret key

-The secret key actually includes the seed (either a random seed or the one given
+The secret key includes the seed (either a random seed or the one given
-to `crypto_sign_seed_keypair()`) as well as the public key.
+to `crypto_sign_seed_keypair()`) and public key.

 While the public key can always be derived from the seed, the precomputation
 saves a significant amount of CPU cycles when signing.

-If required, Sodium provides two functions to extract the seed and the public
+If required, Sodium provides two functions to extract the seed and public
 key from the secret key:

 ```c